Binosto effervescent tablets

 Treating and preventing osteoporosis in certain patients.
 It may also be used for other conditions as determined by your doctor.

-Binosto effervescent tablets is a bisphosphonate.
+Binosto effervescent tablets are a bisphosphonate.
 It works by slowing bone loss.

 Do NOT use Binosto effervescent tablets if: